helenajovcic7/AzureHack/Labs/LAB_02_managing_azure.md

 <details>
   <summary markdown="span">Create 2 resource groups - Production (West Europe) and Test (North Europe)</summary>

-#### Task 1: Create resource groups

-In this task, you will use the Azure portal to create resource groups and create a disk in the resource group.
+1. In this task, you will use the Azure portal to create resource groups and create a disk in the resource group.

 1. Sign in to the [**Azure portal**](http://portal.azure.com).